MZ2288/Scribe/README.md

 ## Minimum Viable Product

 Scribe is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:
+Scribe allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->